 2. Surprise UNESCO World Heritage stop!
 Yay!

 Sadly, we only stopped for a half hour, just long enough to take pictures and drool.
-Not nearly enough to explore this magnificent place.
+Not nearly enough to explore this magnificent place and try all of Hallstatt’s activities.
 In the intervening months, the beauty of this place has haunted my dreams.

 (For those not super familiar with UNESCO sites and why they’re awesome, check out Gary Ardnt’s page on World Heritage Sites).